Brown Meggs: Capitol Records

 Meggs hatched an unusual marketing idea: cover the country with warnings that "The Beatles Are Coming!", recalling Paul Revere's notional shout, "The British are coming!"
 In late December, Capitol paid for a small advertisement in Billboard magazine with the words "The Beatles Are Coming!" and a black mop-top haircut.
 Mop-top wigs were given to Capitol staff to wear.
-In early January 1964, the label distributed many thousands of 2 by 3 in stickers carrying the slogan "The Beatles Are Coming!" and four mop-top silhouettes in reddish ink, given free to retail sales staff, radio station staff, high school students; anybody who would plaster them around their area.
+In early January 1964, the label distributed many thousands of 2 by 3 in stickers carrying the slogan "The Beatles Are Coming!" and four mop-top silhouettes in reddish ink, given free to retail sales staff, radio station staff, high school students; anyone who would plaster them around their area.
 By February 1, 1964, the song reached number 1 in the US, one week before the Beatles appeared on The Ed Sullivan Show.
 Beatlemania had arrived in America.
 Music journalist Fred Bronson wrote retrospectively about "I Want to Hold Your Hand", saying, "Next to 'Rock Around the Clock', it is the most significant single of the rock era, permanently changing the course of music."

 Meggs and Fred Martin arranged the Beatles' transportation, lodging, security and schedule in February 1964 during their first visit to New York City and Miami.
 On the way to John F. Kennedy International Airport to greet the band, Meggs studied the cover of the recently released album Meet the Beatles! upon which his secretary, Stacy Caraviotis, had pasted the name of each band member under the proper photograph, so that Meggs could recognize and address the Beatles by name.
 Meggs rode in the limousine with the Beatles, and accompanied them to press conferences.
 Meggs and Paul McCartney got on well together; in 1974 McCartney's Black Lab bore a litter of seven mixed-breed puppies, and he named one Brown Meggs.
 Meggs took the Beatles melody of "I Want to Hold Your Hand" and composed a French horn solo piece titled "Variations on 'Komm, gib mir deine Hand'", which he performed in the classical style in a New York concert.